infoverload/migration_typeorm_photon/tutorial_migrating_typeorm_photon.md

 git checkout master
 ```

-## 1. Introspect the existing database schema from the TypeORM project
+## 1. Introspecting the existing database schema from the TypeORM project

-Follow the [README](https://github.com/infoverload/migration_typeorm_photon/blob/typeorm/README.md) in the `typeorm` [branch](https://github.com/infoverload/migration_typeorm_photon/tree/typeorm) and get the project running against the PostgreSQL database.
-This sets up your PostgreSQL database and defines the schema as defined in the TypeORM [entities](https://typeorm.io/#/entities).
+Follow the instructions in the [README file](https://github.com/infoverload/migration_typeorm_photon/blob/typeorm/README.md) in the [`typeorm`](https://github.com/infoverload/migration_typeorm_photon/tree/typeorm) branch and get the project running against your PostgreSQL database.
+This sets up your database and defines the schema as defined in the TypeORM [entities](https://github.com/infoverload/migration_typeorm_photon/tree/typeorm/src/entity) of the project.

 Make sure that you have the [Prisma 2 CLI](https://github.com/prisma/prisma2/blob/master/docs/prisma2-cli.md) installed.
 The Prisma 2 CLI is available as the [`prisma2`](https://www.npmjs.com/package/prisma2) package on npm.
 You can install it as a global package on your machine by typing the following command in your terminal: